 Dolgrael’s followers represent the truest dedicants of war throughout Avendar, and often study tactics or carefully hone their skills.

 Dolgrael is known throughout pantheon for His elite following and magnificent creations.
 Ch’taren deities appreciate Dolgrael’s martial bent, with He and Calaera sharing a mutual interest in the art of war.
 The gods of the caladaran are mixed on Dolgrael’s meaning.
 While His direct application of violence appalls Alajial, Jalassa approves of His rigor and dedication, and Chadraln finds His warriors’ feats fascinating moments in history.
 Other deities of the light accept Dolgrael’s help when it is available, but do not rely upon it.
 Gods of darkness often have little use for Dolgrael, as His followers rarely show interest in truly forwarding their dark designs.
 Gods of chaos, in particular, dislike the Forgemaster’s lawful bent and resent His snubbing of their capriciousness.
-However, Alil provides a curious echo, with Her lust for thrills mirroring His drive for greater challenge.
+However, Alil provides a curious echo, with Their desire for glory mirroring His drive for greater challenge.
 Gods of law are neutral toward Him, as His concerns and Theirs rarely meaningfully overlap.

 Enirra has a troubled but functional relationship with Dolgrael.
 While She and He both seek upheaval and conflict, their methods often clash as much as they cooperate.
 Enirran Knights tend to have little value for the Forgemaster’s honor when balance is at stake, while the Invincibles have little use for the copious, under-skilled ranks of Her devoted.
 However, Enirra and Dolgrael both recognize that their warriors share many of the same battlefields, and thus have developed a measure of quiet respect.